 Dr. Kleiber is a candidate member of the American Academy of Orthopaedic Surgeons as well as the American Orthopaedic Foot and Ankle Society.
-Dr. Kleiber’s foot and ankle service includes his certified Physician’s Assistant, Amy, RN, PA-C, Savanna, LPN and Jennifer, Administrative Assistant.
+Dr. Kleiber’s foot and ankle service includes his certified Physician’s Assistant, Amy, RN, PA-C, and Administrative Assistant Jennifer, LPN.

 Dr. Kleiber and his wife, Allison, have two young sons.
 In his free time he enjoys hunting, fishing, racquetball, and Missouri Tiger Athletics.